End-Of-Year Money Moves

 Max Out Contributions

-If you’re already contributing to a retirement fund, now’s the time to max out your contributions – or at least the most that you can.
+If you’re already contributing to a retirement fund, now’s the time to max out your contributions – or as much as you can save.
 Even if you make contributions every month, it may not be the max amount and the more you contribute, the better.

 The same goes for Health Savings Accounts (HSAs).
 Contributions to your HSA have a triple tax advantage.
 Accounts are funded with pre-tax dollars that aren’t subject to federal income taxes, have tax-free growth, and offer tax-free withdrawals for qualified medical expenses.